du33169/QoreWidgets/README.md

 python gallery/app.py
 ```

 Note: the gallery app will first attempt to import QoreWidgets from installed python packages.
-If not installed, it will import from the local  `src` directory.
+If not installed, it will then import from the local  `src` directory.

 ## Styling

-QoreWidgets mainly focus on functional enhancements with minimal emphasis on decoration.
+QoreWidgets mainly focus on functional enhancements with minimal decoration.
 However, they should fit in with your global theme or stylesheets, for example, [PyQtDarkTheme](https://github.com/5yutan5/PyQtDarkTheme).